playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 <div></div>
 ```

-This is possible because React, Angular, and Vue control what is rendered to the screen.
+This is possible because React, Angular, and Vue control what is rendered on the screen.
 Using this, they can remove or add HTML rendered to the DOM with nothing more than a boolean instruction.

 Knowing this, let's add conditional rendering to our application.